U.S. and partners form international alliance to push nuclear power

 The partners are Japan, Canada, Russia, South Africa, the United Arab Emirates, Poland, Argentina and Romania.

+The U.S. nuclear industry is battling competition particularly from natural gas, while many national governments want to reduce their dependency on the energy source after the nuclear accident at Japan’s Fukushima plant in 2011.

-The group of nations aim to promote areas such as improved power system integration and applications that include hybrid nuclear-renewable systems.
+The group of nations aims to promote areas such as improved power system integration and the development of technologies like hybrid nuclear-renewable systems.

+“Nuclear-renewable systems could link emission-free nuclear power plants with variable renewables like solar or wind farms and could allow nuclear power to backstop intermittent generation,” Brouillette said during the launch at the Clean Energy Ministerial (CEM) in Copenhagen.

+CEM is a global forum of 24 countries and the European Union which together account for 75 percent of global greenhouse gas emissions.

 The administration of President Donald Trump also launched an alliance with Norway and Saudi Arabia to boost public and private partnerships on carbon capture, utilization and storage (CCUS).